amitnaik96/GrooveSync/README.md

 ### Note
-May stop responding because youtube data has exceeded the quota
+The app may stop responding if the YouTube Data API quota is exceeded.

 ## License
 Distributed under the [MIT](https://github.com/amitnaik96/GrooveSync/blob/main/LICENSE) License .